noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   - akka
   - monix
   - cats effect
-- relies heavily on scalas variance annotations to improve type inference
+- relies heavily on scala's variance annotations to improve type inference

-## terms

-- a functional effect: blueprint for concurrent workflows; describes what to do, but not its execution
-- direct execution: in procedural programming, when a line of code is constructed to a value it must directly interact with its lexical context
-- reactive programming: patterns for designing applications that are responsive, resilient, elastic and event-driven
-- fiber: cooperatively-yielding virtual thread
-- fork: create a new thread
-- join: consume a fork
-- structured concurrency: a paradigm that provides strong guarantees around the lifespans of operations performed concurrently
+### comaprison with scala Future

 ## API

 ### Zio[-R, +E, +A]

 - any entity with type `Zio[-R, +E, +A]` is a functional effect (see zio.effect elseware)
-  - the input R is contravariant
+  - the input R is contravariant and pass down the callstack
-  - the outputs are covariant
+  - the outputs E & A are covariant and pass up the callstack
-- R: the input environment effect; the context in which this effect executes; think scala givens/implicits
-  - the environment required for the effect to be executed; think dependency injection
-  - set to `Any` if no dependencies are required
-- E: the (output) type of error(s) that can occur during execution of the effect
-  - e.g. `Throwable` or `Exception
-  - set to `Nothing` if no failures will occur (e.g. if errors are expected to be handled elseware)
-- A: the (output) success return type; i.e. the return type
-  - set to `Unit` if it returns void?
 - FYI
   - the zipLeft|Right operators are useful when the results of intermediate effects arent needed
     - but you just need to run the effects sequentially